turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-project/index.md

 ## Prerequisites

-  - Completion of the previous guide: *Prepare an AWS Account for Import to Guardrails*.
+  - Completion of the previous guide: *Prepare an GCP Project for Import to Guardrails*.

   - Access to the Turbot Guardrails console with admin privilege.